 If that wasn’t enough already, Maurizio will also be hosting a number of fun workshops on the terrace, where fans can learn how to make authentic Italian dishes for themselves, following the success of his many Facebook Live tutorials that carried us through Lockdown 1.0.

-Maurizio said of the new opening: “Deansgate Square, we’re gonna open as a deli, as a restaurant, and we’ve got a big outside as well.
+Maurizio said of the new opening last year: “Deansgate Square, we’re gonna open as a deli, as a restaurant, and we’ve got a big outside as well.
 Coffee, brunch, everything from the morning to the nighttime.
 I think Deansgate Square is [like a] city on its own!”

 Not only is Deansgate Square home to a number of luxury apartments, but Mancs will also find Atomeca Bar, Deansgate General Store, and pop-ups from The Fizzicians.
-Stay tuned right here for updates on the opening.
+Salvi’s at Deansgate Square is officially open now.